 4. Headaches

-Historically, Valerian root was believed to have an impact on headaches.
+Historically, valerian root was believed to have an impact on headaches.
 Tension-type headaches are the most common and frequently reported type of headaches amongst the general population.
-It can cause a mild, to intense pain behind the eyes, head, and or neck.
+It can cause mild, to intense pain behind the eyes, head, and or neck.
 2 out of every 3 adults in America experience some type of tension headache, affecting a large majority of the population.

-A study investigating the effects of Valerian on tension-type headaches, conducted a double-blind, randomized controlled trial.
+A study investigating the effects of Valerian on tension-type headaches conducted a double-blind, randomized controlled trial.
 Researchers administered 530mg of valerian or placebo to 88 patients for a period of 6 months.

-After only one month of treatment, the severity and impact of headaches amongst the intervention group, was significantly reduced, as well as disability scores [R].
+After only one month of treatment, the severity and impact of headaches amongst the intervention group was significantly reduced, as well as disability scores [R].

 5. Attention Deficit Hyperactive Disorder (ADHD)

-Attention-deficit/hyperactivity disorder (ADHD), is a neurodevelopmental disorder characterized by the core symptoms of hyperactivity, inattentiveness, and impulsivity, is currently regarded as the most common neuropsychiatric disorder among children [R].
+Attention-deficit/hyperactivity disorder (ADHD), is a neurodevelopmental disorder characterized by the core symptoms of hyperactivity, inattentiveness, and impulsivity, and is currently regarded as the most common neuropsychiatric disorder among children [R].

 One of the many mechanisms of valerian is increasing GABA levels in the brain.
 GABA deficiency has been linked to restlessness, anxiety, and obsessive behavior, all symptoms often seen in ADHD.

-In a double-blind placebo controlled study, 30 children aged (5-11) were given a tincture of valerian root three times per day, for two weeks.
+In a double-blind placebo-controlled study, 30 children aged (5-11) were given a tincture of valerian root three times per day, for two weeks.
 Results showed improvement in ADHD symptoms, in particular, sustained inattention and impulsivity and/or hyperactivity [R].

 Valerian Root Dosage: How Much Should You Take